-The Definitive Guide to Scaling Scrum with Nexus January 2021 Purpose of the Nexus Guide Product delivery is complex, and the integration of product development work into a valuable product […]
+The Definitive Guide to Scaling Scrum with Nexus January 2021 Purpose of the Nexus Guide Product delivery is complex, and the integration of product development work into a valuable product requires coordinating many diverse activities.
+Nexus is a framework for developing and sustaining scaled product delivery initiatives.
+It builds upon Scrum, extending it only where […]

 This HTML version of the Scrum Guide is a direct port of the November 2020 version available as a PDF here.
-Purpose of the Scrum Guide We developed Scrum in the […]
+Purpose of the Scrum Guide We developed Scrum in the early 1990s.
+We wrote the first version of the Scrum Guide in 2010 to help people worldwide understand Scrum.
+We have evolved the Guide since […]

 Many organisations wrestle with the seeming incompatibility between agile and release management and they struggle with release planning and predictable delivery.